 Shaping the last pieces

-To get the round curve on the barn quilt table each end piece must be cut to size.
-Put the piece of wood in place and use a pencil and draw a pencil line on the bottom using the table shape as a guide.
+To get the round curve on the barn quilt table, each end piece must be cut to size.
+Put the piece of wood in place and use a pencil and draw a line on the bottom using the table shape as a guide.

-I am really rubbish at cutting straight with a jigsaw, so I cheated and used a benchtop sander.
-I used the line as a guide and sanded away the excess.
-If you don’t have a benchtop sander you can use a hand sander.
+I’m not great at cutting straight with a jigsaw, so I cheated and used a benchtop sander instead.
+I followed the pencil line and sanded away the excess.
+If you don’t have a benchtop sander, a hand sander works too.

-You have to repeat this step with every piece.
-Please ignore the chaos in my workshop. lol
+Repeat this step for every piece.
+Please ignore the chaos in my workshop—lol.

 How to add wood veneer tape

-To remove any sharp edges on the veneer tape I like to use a scouring pad.
-This works well without damaging the stain.
+To soften any sharp edges on the veneer tape, I lightly rub it with a scouring pad—it smooths the rim without scuffing the stain.

 I sanded and sealed the legs of the table to finish it off.

-If you want to be more adventurous this barn quilt headboard could be a great project.
+If you want to be more adventurous, this barn quilt headboard could be a great project.
+Try adding the Shou Sugi Ban wood-burning technique to your design.

 47 Comments